jonnonz1/nz-statute-book/acts/public/1994/maritime-transport-act-1994.md

   (b) the power under section 46 or section 274 to suspend or revoke maritime documents or marine protection documents; or (c) the power under section 52 to suspend seafarers; or (d) the power under section 55 or section 197 or section 397 to detain ships or maritime products or marine protection products; or
-  (e) the power under section 423 to issue infringement notices.
+  (e) the power under section 423 to issue infringement notices; or (f) the power under section 452B to make, amend, or revoke a transport instrument (as prohibited by subsection (2) of that section).
 (3) Every delegation under this section shall be in writing.
 (4) No delegation shall be made under this section without the written consent of the Minister.
 (5) In any case where the Director has delegated any functions or powers to any person under this section, that person may, with the prior approval in writing of the Minister, delegate to any other person such of those functions or powers as are so approved.